Skip to main content

 A.1.3.
 VRF

 A Verifiable Random Function (VRF) is a mathematical operation that takes some input and produces a random number using a secret key along with a proof of authenticity that this random number was generated using the submitter’s secret key and the given input.
-The proof can be verified by any challenger to ensure the random number generation is valid and has not been tampered with (for example to the benfit of submitter).
+Any challenger can verify the proof to ensure the random number generation is valid and has not been tampered with (for example, to the benefit of the submitter).

-The VRF proof proves the correctness for an associated VRF output.
-The VRF proof, P{P}, is a datastructure of the following format:
+The VRF proof proves the correctness of an associated VRF output.
+The VRF proof, P{P}, is a data structure of the following format:

 P=(C,S){P}={\left({C},{S}\right)}